 Per IRS Publication 3 Armed Forces' Tax Guide

-, page 13: How Do I Report This Exclusion?
+, page 12: How Do I Report the Combat Pay Exclusion?

-Ordinarily, you do not have to do anything for this exclusion to apply.
+Ordinarily, you don't have to do anything for this exclusion to apply.
 The exclusion will be reflected on your Form W-2.
-The wages shown in box 1 of your 2016 Form W-2 should not include military pay excluded from your income under the combat pay exclusion provisions.
+The wages shown in box 1 of your 2017 Form W-2 shouldn't include military pay excluded from your income under the combat pay exclusion provisions.
 If it does, you will need to get a corrected Form W-2 from your finance office.
-You cannot exclude as combat pay any wages shown in box 1 of Form W-2.
+You can't exclude as combat pay any wages shown in box 1 of Form W-2.

 If you elect to report nontaxable combat pay (for the Earned Income Credit calculation, for example), the amount is entered on Form W-2, Box 12 in TaxAct®.

 To enter nontaxable combat pay for Form W-2, Box 12: